fieldtrip/website/getting_started/brainvision.md

 The following describes the recipe to export the processed data into a format the FieldTrip can deal with.
 It produces a triplet of files (.vhdr, .vmrk and .seg (instead of .eeg)), that can be imported into FieldTrip, in much the same way as described above.
 You can do all the preprocessing you want to do in BrainVision Analyzer (e.g. iltering and re-referencing can be done too) and once you have the data segmented the way you want it select 'export > generic data'.
 You'll get a window (maybe 2 consecutive windows) popping up asking for various settings.
 Leave everything as it is, except make sure the following are set:

-1. The filename for output should be .seg instead of .eeg (which I think is the default)
+1. The filename for output should be .dat instead of .eeg (which I think is the default)
 2. DataFormat should be 'BINARY'
 3. DataOrientation should be 'MULTIPLEXED'
 4. Encoding should be 'UTF-8'